CalyxInstitute/ansible-jitsi-meet-server/README.md

 See the [Jidesha] documentation for detailed build instructions.
 This role has only been tested with custom Chrome extensions.

+Chrome forbids installation of extensions from unapproved websites, so you must download the `.crx` file directly, then navigate to `chrome://extensions` and drag-and-drop the extension to install it.
+If you want to grant another participant screen-sharing support, share the URL for the extension with them via the Jitsi Meet text chat pane.

 Dependencies
 ------------